 - Context starts when somebody sees the design of a website.
 It happens so rapidly that all that can be taken in is nothing but a visual impression.
 Inside milliseconds and before viewers have had an opportunity to clearly think about the design, it is setting an environment for everything that follows.

 Individuals begin contrasting the context you made against those they already have in their memories and settle on a judgment.
 They start to make decisions about the site based on differences and similarities.

 Create New Standards in “Customer Satisfaction”

 “Visual Context” can be a new standard in customer satisfaction.
 Let’s discover the power of context in web design:

-A visual context can be an incredible approach to drawing the attention of the visitors.
-It can motivate the visitors of your website to take action and come back to your site again and again.
+Visual context can be an incredible approach to getting the attention of visitors.
+It can motivate the visitors to your website to take action and come back to your site again and again.

 Example: The site TokyoMilk welcomes their guests to sign in to their email bulletin in an exceptionally alluring manner.